loftusa/onramp/Websites.md

 Similarly, for projects, if you make a (globally-readable) directory under your `/share/projects/[projectname]/www`, then it will become visible at a website at `https://thevisible.net/p/[projectname]/`.

 It's an apache server.
 If the default apache configuration isn't working for you, you can put an `.htaccess` in a directory to alter the settings.
+[Lots about htaccess on the web.](https://monovm.com/blog/htaccess-tips/)